 How to build a budget that works

-Rising costs of living, unexpected emergencies, summer cash flow challenges, and having to dig into your own pockets during the school year for supplies.
+Rising costs of living (and interest rates), unexpected emergencies, summer cash flow challenges, and having to dig into your own pockets during the school year for supplies.
 These are all competing factors in your quest to balance the needs of the day-to-day with the available funds in your bank account.
 Sometimes those needs exceed the money you make.
 Hence why the majority of Canadians find themselves owing more money than they earn.

 It’s a vicious cycle.

 That’s where creating (and sticking to) a budget can put you on track to breaking that cycle.

 Here are our top 10 tips for building not just any budget—but a budget that actually works for you:

 If you’ve already tried the whole ‘budget thing’ but found that it didn’t work (or that you couldn’t stick to it), chances are you didn’t really dedicate yourself to making it work.

 Like starting a fitness regimen or quitting smoking, budgets take time and a whole lot of discipline to establish as ‘routine’.
 Committing is half the battle—so if you’re serious about taking control of your finances, you’re already half way there.

 2. Track Your Average Monthly Spending Habits

 Once you’ve made the commitment, you can’t very well create a budget (let alone one that works) without being aware of your monthly spending habits.